Vaynor Park: 17th-century rebuilding

 After Sir George's death in 1682 (or possibly 1665), the house passed to his grandson Price Devereux (1664–1740), whose father had died young.
 Price was M.P. for Montgomery Boroughs until becoming the 9th Viscount Hereford in 1700.
 Following the death in 1748 of his son, the 10th Viscount, the Hereford viscountcy passed to a branch of the family in Nantcribba near Montgomery but the Vaynor property was bequeathed as part of the residual estate to his executor and lawyer Robert Moxon.
-In 1793 Robert Moxon's nephew left the house and estate to his sister Ann and her husband John Winder, since when it has descended in the Corbett-Winder family to the present owners.
+In 1793 Robert Moxon's nephew left the house and estate to his sister Ann and her husband John Winder.
+Their son, Capt John Winder, having married in 1781, took possession in 1794 with his wife Anna Charlotte Christiana Knowles.
+She was the daughter of Admiral Sir Charles Knowles 1st Baronet.
+They had one daughter only who died during childbirth.
+John's wife was left the estate for her lifetime when he died in 1820.
+Her nephew Admiral Sir Charles Knowles, 4th Baronet was born at Vaynor on 14 March 1832.
+She is known to have lived "in great State" there, having been a great favourite and Maid of Honour to Catherine the Great of Russia.
+She had been at St Petersburg with her father when he went on loan to Catherine in order to rebuild the Russian Fleet.
+On her death in 1839 the estate passed to her husband's sister's descendants, since when it has descended in the Corbett-Winder family to the present owners.

 The house is a Grade II* listed building and its garden and park is also listed, at Grade I, on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.